A generalized matrix-valued Allen--Cahn model and its numerical solution: Numerical Experiments

 Therefore, a larger $|U_{31}|$ leads to a smaller $|c|$.
 In the $2\times2$ case, $U_{31}=0$, and under this condition, $c$ rapidly approaches $\pm1$ within each region.
-Conversely, in the $3\times2$ simulation, $\|U_{31}\|_\infty$ grows to $1$ (see Figure \ref{fig:4.35}), so the $c$ values in certain regions are not forced to remain near $\pm1$.
+Conversely, in the $3\times2$ simulation, the growth of $U_{31}$ weakens this tendency, so the values of $c$ in certain regions are not forced to remain close to $\pm1$.
 This leads to a distinct evolution of the interface.